Brexit explained: What would a no-deal Brexit mean?

 Big supermarkets typically bring products in here from distribution centres in the UK covering the UK and Ireland, but a no-deal Brexit – or even trade barriers after an organised Brexit – may make this impossible, as a whole range of checks would potentially be needed on all the different products.

 In the short-term, a no-deal Brexit could threaten disruption to some supplies on our shelves.
 In the longer term it could shake up the sector, leading to changes in the mix of products and higher prices.
 An ESRI study estimated that a hard Brexit could push up prices here by 2 to 3 per cent, increasing the average annual shopping bills for consumers by between €892 and €1,360.
-A no-deal exit would see these costs potentially start to accrue quickly, starting in March 2019.
+A no-deal exit would see these costs potentially start to accrue quickly.

 Is there more?
 What about talk of planes not taking off?